 Depression is a mental health disorder characterized by feelings of sadness, unhappiness, hopelessness, and even guilt.
 Though any teen can develop depression, those with a family history of mood disorders, and those who have experienced a stressful life event are at the highest risk.
 Teen depression is also more common in girls and those with learning disabilities, chronic illness, or unstable home life.
 Some teenagers may hide or refuse to talk about their feelings.
 However, teen depression is often evident through other symptoms, which look different than the symptoms of adult depression.
 Examples include:

 - Poor academic performance

-- Lack of interest in hobbies, activities or relationships that were once important
+- Lack of interest in hobbies, activities, or relationships

 - Thoughts of suicide

 Teen depression is a severe problem that, though treatable with therapy and medication.
 Often, teens that are hurting look to drugs or alcohol to make themselves feel better.
 Alcohol may numb feelings of sadness or hopelessness, whereas a drug can stimulate a teen’s brain to produce ‘feel good’ hormones that make them feel healthy and improve mood.
 However, though substances can mask symptoms in the short term, they only damage the central nervous system and worsen depression over time.
 A co-occurring mental health disorder and substance abuse disorder is much more complicated to treat than depression alone.
 The more a teen uses substances to self-medicate for depression, the more likely he or she is to become addicted.
 That is why parents should be as vigilant about a child’s mental health as they are their physical wellness.
 Parents should encourage teens to talk about their feelings, or otherwise arrange an opportunity for them to speak with someone else they can trust, such as a psychologist or guidance counselor.